paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 (meca_4_3_1_3)=
 ### Manufacturer reliability data

 Mechanical space equipment suppliers are highly specialized companies, delivering their products for many different missions.
 Manufacturer reliability data can thus be a highly relevant source of information for mechanical reliability prediction.
 This holds especially for standardized items with a long space heritage, where manufacturer’s in-orbit return (considered in {numref}`meca_4_3_1_2) can be used for the reliability prediction.
-Also test data available on the manufacturer’s side may be considered.
+Also {term}`test data <Test data>` available on the manufacturer’s side may be considered.
 Manufacturer reliability data derived from analysis should be checked for consistency with the methodology presented in this handbook.

 Apart from this, more general {term}`manufacturer data <Manufacturer part>`, such as design information, material specifications, or equipment level FMEA analyses are also important inputs for reliability predictions of {term}`mechanical part <Mechanical part>`s.

 (meca_4_3_1_4)=
 ### Test data

-Test data for {term}`mechanical part <Mechanical part>`s tested at operational conditions would be a relevant source of information for reliability prediction, but is in most cases not available in large enough quantities.
+{term}`Test data <Test data>` for {term}`mechanical part <Mechanical part>`s tested at operational conditions would be a relevant source of information for reliability prediction, but is in most cases not available in large enough quantities.
 Small data samples can be used to calibrate or update models derived from analysis, or to check the modelling assumptions.

-Another possible use of test data is for the derivation of physical quantities needed in reliability models based on {term}`PoF`, such as e.g. wear rates or resistances against specific stresses.
-The advantage is that with this approach test data can be useful even if the test is performed at different than operational conditions and/or the design is not exactly the same as for the flight item.
+Another possible use of {term}`test data <Test data>` is for the derivation of physical quantities needed in reliability models based on {term}`PoF`, such as e.g. wear rates or resistances against specific stresses.
+The advantage is that with this approach {term}`test data <Test data>` can be useful even if the test is performed at different than operational conditions and/or the design is not exactly the same as for the flight item.
 An important limitation is that in practice most items are not tested to failure and therefore the data is censored and less informative for modelling purposes.

 Finally, one specific feature of pre-flight acceptance tests should be mentioned: Due to the fact that these tests are performed on the flight item, they can provide relevant information about its strength or resistance against the applied stresses.
 The fact that the item has passed the tests may be used to exclude lower fractile values of the strength distribution in {term}`PoF` approaches.
 Note that this “proof load” approach is only valid for {term}`failure mechanism <Failure mechanism>`s resulting from peak load effects, and cannot be applied when cumulative stresses are driving failure.
 More details on the use of proof load test results for reliability prediction can be found e.g. in {cite:t}`mec-AO-1-8017-14-NL-KM`, {cite:t}`mec-Venter2012AccountingFP`.